 In early 2017, the Johnson County Extension Master Naturalist (EMN) organization stepped into the role of maintaining and producing ongoing educational events at the glorious Pollinator Prairie Gardens located just a few blocks off Santa Fe and Ridgeview at 320 S Blake St. in Olathe, KS.
 To see details about the gardens, visit the Pollinator Prairie site hosted through Pollinator Partnership.

 The Site’s Checkered History

 In May 2012, the remediated site was returned to the community for reuse.
-Boeing has dedicated its resources and enlisted expertise from Monarch Watch, Pollinator Partnership, Wildlife Habitat Council and others to create an ecological habitat.
+As a crucial part of the site remedy and reuse, Boeing has dedicated its resources and enlisted expertise from Monarch Watch, Pollinator Partnership, Wildlife Habitat Council and others to create an ecological habitat.
 The habitat consists of mostly native plants that provide pollinators like bees, birds, and butterflies, and especially Monarch butterflies, sources of food, shelter, and safe areas for breeding.

 Environmental consulting firm, Haley & Aldrich, located in Overland Park, has functioned as Boeing’s on-site eyes and ears since the inception of the project, and still has day-to-day overview and responsibility for coordinating the ongoing remediation monitoring as well as working closely with the EMNs for site maintenance and educational programing.